WUNDERY/wundery-designer/README.md

 #### Example: Manually add a product to the cart and directly redirect to the checkout page

-This yould be interesting for you if you want to design a one product page.
-What you need at hand is the id of your products default variant.
+This could be interesting for you if you want to design a one product page.

 **1) Insert your button markup into your page**